 How Does Your ISP Know You’re Using a VPN?

-• VPN protocols: To establish an encrypted link between a user’s device and the VPN server, VPNs leverage various protocols, including OpenVPN, IPSec, and WireGuard.
-However, due to the distinct features of these protocols, network tracking mechanisms utilized by ISPs can identify them.
+• VPN protocols: VPNs use different protocols to establish a connection between your device and the VPN server.
+These include OpenVPN, IPSec, and WireGuard.
+However, due to the distinct features of these protocols, ISPs can identify them.

-• Deep packet inspection (DPI): Through DPI (Deep Packet Inspection) technology, ISPs can scan data packets traveling on their network to recognize signatures indicating a VPN connection.
-This allows the ISP to distinguish regular from VPN traffic.
+• Deep packet inspection (DPI): ISPs can scan data packets traveling on their network through DPI techniques.
+This way, they can recognize signatures that indicate a VPN connection.

 • VPN server IP addresses: All web traffic is rerouted to a VPN server by connecting to a VPN.
 ISPs can note the IP addresses associated with popular VPN servers and observe traffic generated to infer that a VPN is being used.

-• Traffic volume and patterns: ISPs can scrutinize the magnitude and formation of your web traffic to detect VPN utilization.
-Suppose consistent, large-scale traffic or familiar VPN-associated traffic is observed.
-In that case, they will probably conclude you are using a VPN.
+• Traffic volume and patterns: ISPs can analyze your web traffic to detect if you’re using a VPN.
+Suppose that they observe consistent, large-scale traffic or familiar VPN-associated traffic.
+In that case, they will detect your VPN usage.

 Are there VPN Alternatives that Hide You from ISPs?